ktg5/H370-HD3-Hackintosh-OC/README.md

 * Video editing, and Photoshopping.
 * iMessage and other iCloud services.
 ### Not working:
-* Sleep/Shutdown/Restart - Can be solved with [`FixShutdown-USB-SSDT`](https://github.com/dortania/OpenCore-Post-Install/blob/master/extra-files/FixShutdown-USB-SSDT.dsl) patch (Pretty sure I have to "properly" disable the "red" USB, I must find what `SB` it is.)
+* Sleep/Shutdown/Restart - Can be solved with [`FixShutdown-USB-SSDT`](https://github.com/dortania/OpenCore-Post-Install/blob/master/extra-files/FixShutdown-USB-SSDT.dsl) patch (I have no idea how to manually do this, no one will help me...)
 ### Unknown:
 * AirDrop and other WiFi services